-The public is invited to cut your own flowers in the cutting garden (only).
-In addition to pick-your-own standards like zinnias, dahlias and rudbeckia, visitors will find new varieties to add pop and flair to their bouquets.
+In addition to pick-your-own favorites like zinnias, cosmos and rudbeckia, visitors will find new varieties to add pop and flair to their bouquets.
 The garden is fun for all ages and there is always something new to learn!
 Please note there is a fee to cut flowers and picking is only available at the Cutting Garden during PYO hours.

 The Coast Guard Station in Newburyport stands as a testament to over 100 years of service to the opening of the Merrimack River and the coastal regions from the North Shore to Portsmouth, NH.
 All are invited for a special tour of the facility and get a close-up look at the inner workings of this very busy station.

 The Coast Guard Barque EAGLE is making a port call in Salem, MA this August - arriving August 9 and staying through August 11!
 The ship was built in 1936 in Germany, and commissioned as Horst Wessel, one of three sail training ships operated by the pre-World War II German navy.
 At the close of World War II, Horst Wessel was taken as a war reparation by the United States, recommissioned as the U.S. Coast Guard Cutter Eagle and sailed to New London, Connecticut.
 Eagle provides an unparalleled at-sea leadership and professional development experience for future officers of the U.S. Coast Guard.